ojaha065/simplePHPLoginSystem/README.md

   * I'm using `PASSWORD_DEFAULT` which at time of the writing uses BCRYPT.
 * It requires MySQL database.
 More info about setting up your database below.
 * I'm using the PDO interface.
 You also need PDO_MYSQL driver installed.
-* I have only tested it in PHP 7.0 and above but it should work all the way down to 5.5.0.
+* It requires PHP 7.0 or newer.
 * Users can change their username (if allowed via config) and password.

 ## File structure